 The proudest moment of my professional career was the Spring of 2004 when I watched Glykeria perform in front of 2,000 people in Istanbul, Turkey at a special concert that I produced for the Ecumenical Patriarch of Constantinople– the spiritual leader of the world’s 300 million Orthodox Christians.
 The performance included songs and music from the “lost lands” of Greek Asia Minor and many of the people in the audience were singing Greek songs they grew up with for the first time in decades.

 Another exciting professional experience I had was being part of the production team for a 13-episode television show hosted by Leon Logothetis, who traveled around the world on a yellow vintage motorcycle relying solely on the kindness of strangers.
 The show is available to watch on Netflix.

 I was on much of that journey– which was more than a paying job for me, but a look deep inside myself and a familiarization with the world around me.
 I drove with Leon across the entire United States, from coast to coast, and also visited far-flung places like Thailand, Vietnam and Cambodia, which will stay with me forever.

 In the late 1990s I relocated to Chicago thanks to the encouragement to Maria Pappas, who recognized my skills and talent at an early age and pulled me by the ear to “big city.”
-I lived in the Windy City full time for almost 20 before moving to the capital of the universe, New York City, where I spend most of my time, with my husband Agamemnon and my dog, Duke.
-We still maintain a residence in Chicago but when we’re not in the U.S., we are in Kypseli, our favorite neighborhood in Athens.
+I lived in the Windy City full time for almost 20 before moving to the capital of the universe, New York City.
+I currently split my time between New York and Athens with my dog, Duke.